mallahpurnawashi394-lab/OS/week3.md

 1. Application Selection Matrix

 ![ssh key](/week-3-1.png)

+These applications collectively provide a balanced performance testing environment covering all major system resources.

 3. Installation Documentation (SSH-based)
 All applications were installed on the Ubuntu Server 24.04 LTS virtual machine using SSH from